dataplat/dbops/README.md

 * PostgreSQL
 * MySQL

 In addition it also supports Azure Synapse Analytics SQL Pools (both dedicated and serverless).
-Be aware that with you cannot create the schemaversion table for the serverless SQL Pool.
-As a workaround you can set the SchemaVersionTable to null to avoidcreating the table and use relevant logic in your SQL.
-For example, IF EXISTS statements.
+Be aware that you cannot use the schemaversion table with the serverless SQL Pool - it needs to be explicitly disabled by setting SchemaVersionTable to `$null`.
+All scripts deployed in such scenario should be idempotent and re-runnable.

 ## Features